ripsnortntear/templar_honorbudy-2.5.11489.748/README.md

 ## Overview

 This repository provides an updated version of the Templar bot for the HonorBuddy automation platform.
-The Templar bot is written in C# and is designed to automate gameplay actions, likely for the Paladin class in World of Warcraft.
+The Templar bot is written in C# and is designed to automate gameplay actions, for every class in World of Warcraft Mists of Pandaria (Retail).
 It is distributed under the GNU General Public License v3.0.

 ## Features